 The ultimate goal of software development is to provide a product to the customer.
 It is necessary that documentation accompany that delivery to ensure proper understanding, use and maintenance of the delivered product.

 Typical contents of a software delivery package for a completed software project include the source files, executables (the product), a user's manual, and a version description document that describes the delivered product and contains procedures for creating executable software and modifying the software.
-Suggestions for documentation contents are defined in Topic 7.18 – Documentation Guidance of this Handbook.
-Open source software licenses are also considered part of the delivery package and are reviewed by the Center's Chief of Patent/Intellectual Property Counsel before being accepted.
-Other documentation considered for delivery as appropriate for project and its software classification (SWE-020) includes:
+Suggestions for documentation contents are defined in 7.18 - Documentation Guidanceof this Handbook.
+Open-source software licenses are also considered part of the delivery package and are reviewed by the Center's Chief of Patent/Intellectual Property Counsel before being accepted.
+Other documentation considered for delivery as appropriate for the project and its software classification (SWE-020) includes:

 - Summary and status of all accepted Change Requests to the baselined Software Requirements Specifications.

-- Summary and status of all major software capability changes since baselining of the Software Design Documents.
+- Summary and status of all major software capability change since baselining of the Software Design Documents.

 - Summary and status of all major software tests (including development, verification, and performance testing).

-- Summary and status of all Problem Reports written against the software.
+- Summary and status of all Problem Report written against the software.

 - Summary and status of all software requirements deviations and waivers.